UnCaged-Studios/solana-program-library/README.md

 ## Ka-Ching Cash Register

+### Overview

-Ka-Ching Cash Register is an on-chain point-of-sale (PoS) solana program designed to perform on-chain settlement of signed orders created off-chain.
+Ka-Ching is a solana program that functions as an on-chain point-of-sale (PoS) system.

+It is designed to perform on-chain settlement of signed orders created off-chain.
+The program allows for stateless and multi-tenant operation, meaning that each user (referred to as a "Cashier") can create their own accounts and have their users (referred to as "Customers") pay and receive tokens to and from associated cashboxes.

+It uses a generic order model, where payment is settled based on a signed order payload consisting of an array of items and metadata such as the customer address and expiry.

 ### Features
 - Stateless and multi-tenancy: Every user (referred to as a "Cashier") can create their own set of accounts required for operating the PoS and have their users (referred to as "Customers") pay/receive tokens to/from the cashboxes associated with their specific PoS instance (a "Cash Register").
 No global state or connection exists between different Cashiers or Customers' data.